theturtle32/drunken-octopus-marlin/README.md

 # How can you help make *Drunken Octopus* a success?

-:heart: :heart: :heart: **To help me the most, please consider contributions via my [Patreon page]**. :heart: :heart: :heart:
+:heart: **To help me the most, please consider contributions via my [Patreon page]**. :heart:

-Working on Marlin used to be a paid, full-time job for me, but without LulzBot to support me, I will have to work on my own time using my own resources.
 In exchange for your help, I hope to create content, such as printer upgrade guides and other tutorials.
 I learned a *ton* at the R&D department at LulzBot and I have much I want to teach you!

 Even if you are unable to contribute, I can still use your help.
 See the [contributing] page for a list of non-monetary ways to chip in!